Kauabunga/cmeasy/README.md

 ### Developing

 1. Run `git clone https://github.com/Kauabunga/cmeasy.git` to clone the repository
 2. Run `npm install` to install server dependencies.
 3. Run `bower install` to install front-end dependencies.
 4. Run `mongod` in a separate shell to keep an instance of the MongoDB Daemon running
 5. Run `grunt serve` to start the development server.
 It should automatically open the client in your browser when ready.

+### Contributing

+Contributing is awesome!

+Please ensure your contributions come with tests.

 ### Build